KatherineJH/KatherineJH/README.md

 - ⚡ Fun fact: ...
 -->

-🌱 I’m currently learning Data Analytics and Science such as Statistical Analytics, Machine Learning, Deep Learning and Business Predictive Analytics in National College of Ireland.
+🌱 I currently finished a master's in Data Analytics including Data Science and Business Analytics.
+My main interests are Statistical Analytics with Data Visualisations, Machine Learning, Deep Learning and Business Predictive Analytics.

-🔭 I’m currently working on Reseach with Housing price and Airbnb data to Analysis and Predict in investment perspective.
+🔭 My thesis project is about Enemble machine learning techniques with optimisation, Airbnb data in Italy.
+To predict profitability from an investment perspective, different and new feature engineering and selections are applied.

-⚡ Fun fact: My first major is in Physical Therapy and My Biggiest hobby is Traveling.
-Therefore I am interested in dealing with not only medical data but also business data related to travle such as airline, hotel/b&b, restaurant, transportation and so on.
+⚡ Fun fact: My first major is in Physical Therapy and My Biggest hobby is Traveling.
+Therefore I am interested in dealing with not only medical data but also business data related to travel such as airline, hotel/b&b, restaurant, transportation and so on.

 👩‍🎓 Degrees
    - MSc in Data Analytics, National College of Ireland
-   - Hdip in Computing(Computer Engieneering), National College of Ireland
+   - Hdip in Computing(Computer Engineering), National College of Ireland
-   - BSc in Pysical Therapy, Yong In University
+   - BSc in Physical Therapy, Yong In University